Creative Financing for Real Estate [2025]: Crowdfunding, Equity-Sharing, & Digital Loans

 You might laugh at seeing this on a creative financing real estate list, but when you can’t secure conventional financing, it is a legitimate strategy to consider asking someone you know.

-This is a similar strategy to choosing a partner, but a private money lender will give you the money directly for you to handle on your own.
-Unless your lender is your loving grandparent, they’ll expect to be paid back (and also with interest).
+This is similar to choosing a partner, but a private money lender will give you the money directly to handle on your own.
+Unless your lender is your loving grandparent, they’ll expect to be repaid (and with interest).

 Come up with a pitch before asking a potential private money lender.
 Go over the pros and cons of your investment.
 Be as detailed as possible and treat this as seriously as you would if you were pitching to a professional institution such as a bank.
 If you’re a serious real estate developer who has put in the research, you will have a greater chance of finding a private money lender to help you out.